 scale_fill_viridis_c()

-Here, we bring in our data with the get_acs() function before piping this directly into the ggplot() function.
-We set the estimate variable to be used for our fill aesthetic property (that is, the fill color of each state will vary depending on the median age of its residents) before using geom_sf() to draw the map.
+Here, we import the data with the get_acs() function before piping it into the ggplot() function.
+We set the estimate variable to use for the fill aesthetic property; that is, the fill color of each state will vary depending on the median age of its residents.
+Then we use geom_sf() to draw the map.
 The scale_fill_viridis_c() function gives us a colorblind-friendly palette.

 The resulting map, seen in Figure 10-5, is less than ideal because the Aleutian Islands in Alaska cross the 180-degree line of longitude, also known as the international date line.
 As a result, most of Alaska appears on one side of the map while a small part appears on the other side.
 What’s more, both Hawaii and Puerto Rico are hard to see.

 [F10005.pdf]